Botanical name

 Information about the plant

-Central Asia is considered the home of garlic, but the plant has been cultivated for a long time and is now grown in almost the entire world, especially in the Middle East.
-The European demand for garlic is covered by crops in southern Europe.
+Central Asia is the native region of garlic, but the plant has been cultivated for a very long time and is now grown almost worldwide, especially in the Middle East.
+The garlic used in Europe comes from crops in southern Europe.

-The long tradition as a cultivated crop is expressed in the epithet sativum (Latin "sativus" = cultivated, planted, sown).
-The etymology of the genus name Allium is unclear; it may be derived from the Latin "olere" (= to smell), which refers to the distinctive odor of the Allium species, including garlic, onion, wild garlic, and chives.
-The German name “Knoblauch” is associated with the Old High German 'klobo' (= split stick, clove), which means “split leek”.
-This refers to the garlic bulb made up of individual cloves.
+Its long tradition as a cultivated plant is reflected in the species epithet sativum (Latin "sativus" = cultivated, planted, sown).
+The etymology of the genus name Allium is unclear; it may derive from the Latin "olere" (= to smell), referring to the distinctive odor of the Allium species such as garlic, onion, wild garlic, and chives.
+The German name “Knoblauch” is associated with the Old High German 'klobo' (= split stick, clove), meaning “split leek”.
+This refers to the garlic bulb composed of individual cloves.

 Medicinally used parts of plants (herbal drug)

-The dried cloves are used in the form of powder (garlic powder - Allii sativi bulbi pulvis).
+The dried cloves are used in powdered form (garlic powder - Allii sativi bulbi pulvis).

 Garlic is imported from the Mediterranean countries and from China.